Kyle333-glitch/Keyboard/README.md

 ## Differences from AudioKit Keyboard

-- 'borderWidth' and 'borderColor' for customizable border thickness and color
+- `borderWidth` and `borderColor` for customizable border thickness and color
-- 'keyLabelMode' for flexible labeling (letters, octave numbers, solfege, etc.)
+- `keyLabelMode` for flexible labeling (letters, octave numbers, solfege, etc.)

 ## Goals